 Do I need to live nearby?

-No!
-You are welcome to join the course no matter where you live, just be sure to make suitable arrangements for joining our in-person sessions.
-We are located in a quiet rural village just an hour from York with plenty of independent accommodation within the village and camping and caravan accommodation in nearby seaside town, Bridlington.
+We are located in a quiet rural village just an hour's drive from York with independent accommodation within the village and camping and caravan accommodation in nearby seaside town, Bridlington.
 There are ancient monoliths and serene private beaches nearby, so plenty of peace, nature and history to explore.
-As the course progresses, some of you may want to find accommodation to share.
-There’s an extra bit of magic that happens when you can create a special home away from home and enjoy extra after-hours conversation with your fellow journeyers.
+As the apprenticeship progresses, some of you may want to find accommodation to share.
+There’s an extra bit of magic that happens when you can create a special home away from home and enjoy extra after-hours conversation with your fellow cohort members.

 Which energetic systems will we be working with?